Brandeis University ranking – Introduction

 So, what makes a school an Ivy League?
 The term “Ivy League” refers specifically to schools in the Ivy League collegiate athletic conference, which was formed in 1954.
 Nowadays, however, saying a school is in the Ivy League implies that the school is of the highest caliber in terms of academic excellence, acceptance selectivity, and elitism.

 The majority of the Ivy League schools were founded during the US colonial period before the American Revolution.
 Ivy League schools are considered to be some of the most prestigious universities in the world.
-All eight Ivies are listed in the top 20 of the 2022 US News college rankings list of Best National Universities.
+Unsurprisingly, all eight Ivies are consistently ranked high in US News college rankings list of Best National Universities.
 Recall that the Brandeis University ranking by US News is #44.
 Additionally, all of the Ivy League schools are members of the Association of American Universities, the most prestigious alliance of research universities in the nation.
 Ivy League schools are also known for having large financial endowments.

 Although Brandeis is not a member of the Ivy League, it is still a highly lauded school.
 The Brandeis University ranking of #44 is very respectable.